Film festival

-A film festival is an organized, extended presentation of films in one or more cinemas or screening venues, usually in a single city or region.
-Increasingly, film festivals show some films outdoors.
-Films may be of recent date and, depending upon the festival's focus, can include international and domestic releases.
-Some film festivals focus on a specific filmmaker, genre of film (e.g. horror films), or on a subject matter.
-Several film festivals focus solely on presenting short films of a defined maximum length.
-Film festivals are typically annual events.
-Some film historians, including Jerry Beck, do not consider film festivals as official releases of the film.
+A film festival is an organized, extended presentation of films in one or more cinemas or screening venues, usually annually and in a single city or region.
+Some film festivals show films outdoors or online.

+Films may be of recent date and, depending on the festival's focus, can include both international and domestic releases.
+Some film festivals focus on a specific format of film, such as documentary, or runtime, such as short film festivals, or genre, such as horror films, category of filmmakers, such as women, production country/region or subject matter.

+Film festivals can be competitive or non-competitive, and are often regarded within the film industry as launchpads for new filmmakers and indie films, as well as boosters for established filmmakers and studio productions.
+The films are either invited by festival curators or selected by festival programmers from submissions made by the filmmakers, film producers, production companies, sales agents, or distributors.
+Often, audiences have the opportunity to watch films premiering months before their commercial release, or films that may not benefit from a wide release and would otherwise be hard to find.

+The oldest film festival in the world is the Venice Film Festival.
 The most prestigious film festivals in the world, known as the "Big Five", are (listed chronologically according to the date of foundation): Venice, Cannes, Berlin (the original Big Three), Toronto, and Sundance.
+Other major festivals include Karlovy Vary, Locarno, San Sebastián, SXSW, Telluride, Tribeca, and the three largest and most prestigious genre festivals, Sitges, Fantasia and Fantastic Fest.

 History

 The Venice Film Festival in Italy began in 1932 and is the oldest film festival still running.

 Mainland Europe's biggest independent film festival is ÉCU The European Independent Film Festival, which started in 2006 and takes place every spring in Paris, France.
 Edinburgh International Film Festival is the longest-running festival in Great Britain as well as the longest continually running film festival in the world.

 Australia's first and longest-running film festival is the Melbourne International Film Festival (1952), followed by the Sydney Film Festival (1954).

+North America's first and longest-running short film festival is the Yorkton Film Festival, established in 1947.

+The 1948 Cleveland, Ohio Film Festival was the first film festival in the United States to recognize educational, industrial, training, travel, and other types of sponsored films.